MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/print.md

 <!-- ====================================================================== -->
-## The PrintToPdf method to customize printing to a PDF file
+## The PrintToPdf method to print to a PDF file, using customize print settings

 Silently prints the current top-level document in the WebView2 control to a PDF file.
 To completely control how printing is performed, you can print to a PDF and then build your own code to print the PDF.